mostafawkhd/lpic1book/content/1053_sql_data_management.md

 2 rows in set (0.00 sec)
 ```

-Which gives you all available moods in the table.
+Which gives you all the available moods in the table.
 In real life this is not very useful and most of the times it is combined with `count`.
 Have a look:

 ```text
 mysql> SELECT count(mood), mood FROM info GROUP BY mood;